alamb0/Carbon-FootPrint-Android/readme.txt

 The app will need to use GoogleApiClient.

 Steps:
-Google Repository was installed for Android, along with tools for Android 7.1.1.
+Google Repository was installed for Android Studio, along with tools for Android 7.1.1.
+A Google API key was obtained.
+A Google Maps activity was created using Android Studio.